Tutorial 2: Create an app with containers¶

 artifacts

-property specifies the locations of resources required by an app with containers, including the location of the Docker image you created in a previous step, as well as the project README that will be visible in Snowsight.The
+property specifies the locations of resources required by an app with containers, including the location of the Docker image you created in a previous step, as well as the project README that is visible in Snowsight.The

 privileges